TeaLeafMedia/TeaLeaf_CyberSec/README.md

 ```
 - `sudo nano /etc/ansible/roles/filebeat-playbook.yml` - Update the hosts section here to reflect the groups setup in the hosts file in the provious step.
 - `ansible-playbook filbeat-playbook.yml` - This should either give all OKs or Changed after it's done.
 If you receive any fatal errors, check your playbook for corrections needed.
-- If all goes through, you should be able to go to the address [public-ELK-ip:5601/app/kibana] and see your dashboard and look at logs being collected.
+- If all goes through, you should be able to go to the address [Kibana Dashboard](public-ip-Elk:5601/app/kibana) and see your dashboard and look at logs being collected.
 - Kiaban Dashboard Example:

 ![Kibana](https://github.com/TeaLeafMedia/TeaLeaf_CyberSec/blob/main/README/Images/Kibana%20Logs.png)